 Dealing with people or students involves dealing with personalities.
 Everyone has a unique personality that has varying degrees of similarities and difference from others.
 Those post will introduce some commonly proposed factors that shape and influence personality.

 It is no longer a question of if genetics influences personality but rather how much genetics influences personality.
 This has led to the controversy called nativism-empiricism, which is a scholarly term for nature vs nurture.
-Nativist believe that personality is primarily genetically determine whereas empiricist believe that personality is primarily determined by experience.
+Nativists believe that personality is primarily genetically determined whereas empiricists believe that personality is primarily determined by experience.

 Traits can be defined loosely as consistently displayed or performed behaviors.
 For example, some people show the trait of a love of sweets while others do not.
 The person with the trait for loving sweets will consistently enjoy eating sweet foods.